-The study will be conducted among 2700 men and TG in North and South America who have anal sex with men or TG partners.
+The study will be conducted in 1500 sexually active women in sub-Saharan Africa.
 The trial sample size is designed to provide 90% power to detect a prevention efficacy (PE) of 60% (rejecting the null hypothesis of 0% PE), based on reasonable assumptions regarding background HIV-1 incidence, retention, and frequency of infusions.